SSWConsulting/SSW.Rules.Content/rules/consistent-words-for-concepts/rule.md

 guid: 782822da-92e3-4912-855b-cf1f2a05542b
 ---

 There’s more than one way to skin a cat (apparently—we don’t have any rules on cat-skinning), and equally, there’s often more than one term to represent a concept.
 While some terms may have nuanced differences, they can often seem interchangeable.
 But once you’ve picked a term, stick with it and use it everywhere.

-Inconsistent language is one of the quickest ways to violate the DRY principle and add unnecessary complexity to your codebase.
+Inconsistent language is one of the quickest ways to violate the [DRY principle](/avoid-repetition) and add unnecessary complexity to your codebase.

 <!--endintro-->

-## Why Consistency Matters
+## Why consistency matters?

+Using multiple terms to describe the same thing adds **cognitive load** and increases the mental effort required to understand the codebase.
+Consistency reduces this burden and makes it easier for anyone to follow the logic.

-### The DRY Principle
+### The DRY principle

 The DRY (Don’t Repeat Yourself) principle states that within a codebase, there should be a single authoritative source of knowledge for each concept.
 Inconsistent naming makes it harder for developers to find existing code, as they may search for one term and miss relevant code that uses another name.

-### Cognitive Load

-Using multiple terms to describe the same thing adds cognitive load and increases the mental effort required to understand the codebase.
-Consistency reduces this burden and makes it easier for anyone to follow the logic.

 ## Scenario